moding-il/bizdoc.core/README.md

 </ng-container>
 ```

-Commonly, in addition to form data, preview mode display document trace or flow diagram, passing the data received in the onBind() function.
+Preview mode commonly displays document trace or flow diagram.
+Pass the data received in the onBind() function to the *model* attribute.

 ```html
 <bizdoc-trace [model]=data></bizdoc-trace>